What constitutes a trade war? You’re looking at it

-The differences between a trade spat and a trade war
+The differences between a trade war and a trade spat

 INSIGHT ARTICLE |

-Since the middle of the 20th century the U.S. has largely refrained from engaging in trade spats and trading tariffs due to the inherent economic damage that is associated with them.
-Trade conflicts are often followed by higher prices, job losses, and economic distortions that cause more harm than good, and where the costs outweigh whatever benefits follow the imposition of targeted taxes on imports.
+Since the middle of the 20th century, the United States has largely refrained from engaging in trade spats and trading tariffs due to the inherent economic damage associated with them.
+Trade conflicts are often followed by higher prices, job losses and economic distortions that cause more harm than good; the long-term costs outweigh whatever near-term benefits follow the imposition of targeted taxes on imports.

 It is essential that policymakers, investors and business managers understand the differences between a trade spat and a full-blown trade war.
-The following framework is intended to bring a bit of reason to the discussion around what is quickly emerging as the major risk to the U.S. and global economic outlook in 2018.
+The following framework is intended to bring clarity to a trade war that has now emerged as the major risk to the U.S. and global economic outlook for 2019 and beyond.

-Friction between trading economies is the natural state of affairs for states in the global economy.
-Despite efforts to reduce frictions between states over the past 30 years through the World Trade Organization, such frictions from time to time result in trade spats.
-An example of a trade spat would be the 1980s era dispute between American and Japanese agricultural producers.
-That featured non-tariff barriers and was most famously illustrated by disputes around apple (the fruit, not the company) imports into Japan.
+Friction between trading economies is the natural state of affairs for states in a global economy.
+Despite efforts to reduce frictions between states over the past 30 years through the World Trade Organization, such tensions from time to time result in trade spats.
+Consider the 1980s-era dispute between American and Japanese agricultural producers.
+That dispute featured non-tariff barriers and was famously illustrated by apple imports (the fruit, not the company) into Japan.

-In an effort to protect its upscale apple market, where a single apple could cost more than $5 dollars, the Japanese government erected a series of non-tariff barriers in an attempt to prevent entry of cheaper American apples into the national market using the justification that it was attempting to prevent entry of fire blight bacterium into the domestic ecosystem via the import of apples.
-In 2002 the U.S., via the WTO, convened a panel where that trade spat could be mediated.
-Japan and the U.S. reached a mutual agreement ending the trade spat in September 2005.
+In an effort to protect its upscale apple market, where a single apple could cost more than $5 dollars, the Japanese government erected a series of non-tariff barriers in an attempt to prevent entry of cheaper American apples into the national market; it justified the moves as attempts to prevent entry of fire blight bacterium into its domestic ecosystem.
+In 2002, the United States, via the WTO, convened a panel so the trade spat could be mediated.
+Japan and the United States reached a mutual agreement in September of 2005.

-Trading Tariffs is best defined as the tit-for-tat or asymmetrical retaliation across industrial or tradable service products between two or more trade partners.
-Tariff wars are often short in duration and typically involve the party that instigated the trade conflict to withdraw tariffs after losing in the World Trade Organization courts, or due to domestic economic losses associated with the tradeoffs that typically involve job losses and higher prices.
+Trading tariffs are best defined as tit-for-tat or asymmetrical retaliation across industrial or tradeable service products between two or more trading partners.
+Tariff wars are often short in duration and typically involve the party that instigated the trade conflict withdrawing tariffs after losing in the WTO courts, or suffering domestic economic losses associated with the trade-offs that typically involve job losses and higher prices for consumers.

-Recent examples of tariff wars would be the actions taken by the George W. Bush and Barrack Obama administrations.
-The former imposed 20 percent tariffs on steel imports in 2001 that resulted in a retaliation via the WTO, which ruled such actions were illegal under existing treaty obligations.
+Recent examples of tariff wars include the actions taken by the George W. Bush and Barack Obama administrations.
+Bush imposed 20 percent tariffs on steel imports in 2001 that resulted in retaliation via the WTO; it ruled such actions illegal under existing treaty obligations.
 That was quickly followed by the imposition of $2.5 billion in retaliatory tariffs by the European Union.
 The Bush administration quietly withdrew the import taxes in 2002.

-The Obama administration imposed taxes of 35 percent on the import of tires in an effort to “save jobs.”
-That resulted in a net increase of about 1,200 jobs at a cost of roughly $1.1 billion, or $900,000 per job, according to trade economists Gary Huffbauer and Sean Lowery.
-After a rigorous economic analysis by the Obama administration, it quietly backed away from the tariffs and they were withdrawn in late 2012.
+The Obama administration imposed taxes of 35 percent in 2009 on the import of tires in an effort to “save jobs.”
+That move resulted in a net increase of about 1,200 jobs at a cost of roughly $1.1 billion, or $900,000 per job, according to trade economists Gary Huffbauer and Sean Lowery.
+After a rigorous economic analysis, the Obama administration quietly backed away from the tariffs and they were withdrawn in late 2012.

-A move into what we would refer to as “a trade war” would be when countries move beyond the WTO and engage in punitive trade and financial taxes.
-The first indictor that a trade war has begun would be the announced intention to withdraw from, or abrogate, current trade treaty arrangements.
-The best example of that would be the ongoing threats by the Trump administration to withdraw from the North American Free Trade Agreement.
-Under this framework we would not categorize a move into a trade war until the formal notification to withdraw from the trade pact is put forward.
+A move into what we refer to as a trade war occurs when countries go beyond the WTO and engage in punitive trade and financial taxes.
+The first indicator that a trade war has begun would be the announced intention to withdraw from, or abrogate, current trade treaty arrangements.
+The best example by the Trump administration are its ongoing threats to withdraw from the North American Free Trade Agreement.

-Should the trade war spin out of control then one will likely see a period of disruption and devolution in global trade featuring the following: Dissolution of the global trade regime featuring the abrogation of multilateral trade treaties such as NAFTA and the WTO, the aggressive erection of non-tariff barriers, limits to capital flows and, in some cases, the risk of nationalizing and expropriating foreign-owned firms and property.
-At that point one could not rule out the return of the beggar-thy-neighbor currency devaluations that characterized the 1930s and intensified the Great Depression.
+If the trade war spins out of control, then we will likely see a period of disruption and devolution in global trade featuring the following: dissolution of the global trade regime characterized by the abrogation of multilateral trade treaties such as NAFTA and the WTO; the aggressive erection of non-tariff barriers; limits to capital flows; and, in some cases, the risk of nationalizing and expropriating foreign-owned firms and property.
+At that point, we could not rule out the return of the beggar-thy-neighbor currency devaluations that characterized the 1930s and intensified the Great Depression.